cosmos/ibc/spec/ics-024-host-requirements/README.md

 These interfaces are referred to throughout specifications which utilise them as the `provableStore` and the `privateStore` respectively, where `get`, `set`, and `delete` are called as methods, e.g. `provableStore.set('key', 'value')`.

 The `provableStore` and `privateStore` differ also in their encoding restrictions.
 The `provableStore` MUST use canonical data structure encodings provided in these specifications as proto3 files, since values stored in the `provableStore` must be comprehensible to other machines implementing IBC.

+> Note: any key-value store interface which provides these methods & properties is sufficient for IBC.
+Host state machines may implement "proxy stores" with underlying storage models which do not directly match the key & value pairs set and retrieved through the store interface — keys could be grouped into buckets & values stored in pages which could be proved in a single commitment, keyspaces could be remapped non-contiguously in some bijective manner, etc — as long as `get`, `set`, and `delete` behave as expected and other machines can verify commitment proofs of key & value pairs (or their absence) in the provable store.

 ### Consensus state introspection